Mastercard 4837 - No Cardholder Authorization

 9. Guaranteed Reservation ("No-Show")

-For hotel no-show charges meeting all requirements:
+For hotel no-show charges, you need all of:

-- Proper disclosure of cancellation policy
+- Proper disclosure of the cancellation policy

 10. Refund Previously Issued